Why pruning trees in important

 - Removing dead, dying, and diseased limbs.

-- Creating a scaffold branching throughout to allow snow and wind to move freely through the tree with less risk of breaking or damaging limbs.
+- To create a scaffold branching throughout which allows snow and wind to move freely through the tree with less risk of breaking or damaging limbs.

 - Most importantly, reducing hazards throughout the tree where possible.

 Corrective pruning of small to medium-sized trees

 This is where the tree is pruned to foster strong future growth.
 The removal of crossing, interfering, or unwanted limbs early on is less traumatic to small and medium-sized trees than it would be to a mature established tree.
 Think of this in terms of adults vs. children breaking a bone.
 The younger you are the quicker you heal!